vitorm04/docs.pt-br/docs/framework/winforms/advanced/walkthrough-arranging-wpf-content-on-windows-forms-at-design-time.md

 ---
-title: 'Passo a passo: Organizando conteúdo WPF nos Windows Forms em tempo de Design' ms.date: 03/30/2017
+title: 'Passo a passo: organizar conteúdo WPF no Windows Forms na hora do design' ms.date: 03/30/2017
 helpviewer_keywords:
 - WPF user control [Windows Forms], hosting in a layout panel